w3f/polkadot-wiki/docs/learn/learn-guides-claims.md

 ### Select Accounts

-Select the account you would like to claim the
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} into and click the "Continue" button to proceed.
+Select the account you would like to claim the tokens into and click the "Continue" button to proceed.
 Your screen should look something like this:

 ![claim select dot account](../assets/claim-select-dot-account.png)